Integrating with Cocoapods

 Setting a User ID

-To reset it from a device, pass a nil or an empty string.
-The User ID is sent as is, without any validation or modification.
+The User ID is sent as is, without validation or modification.

 Example: